 Christophe Cotillon, coordinator of SUCCIPACK, discusses the project’s PBS food packaging technology which may soon be commercialised. [read more]

 The recent FLAGSHIP workshop discussed the scenarios and policy recommendations to address future economic, environmental and social challenges. [read more]

 This expert group report investigates whether there is a need for EU-level intervention to foster the development of patent markets, in particular through aggregation of patents, with a focus on patent pools and funds. [read more]

 The IoT Week originated in the IoT European Research Cluster (IERC) and has become the pre-eminent event in Europe attracting industry and research from around the world to showcase and discuss the Internet of Things of today and of the future.
 IoT Week 2015 is devoted to creation of ecosystems, partnerships and value chains across the domains to ensure rapid deployment of interoperable and replicable IoT solutions.
 IoT Week 2015 will contribute to understanding of the future of the Internet of Things in large scale deployments considering the technological dimension but also user acceptance, security and privacy, business models, etc. [read more]

 Source: Research & Innovation Events

-This edition of CORDIS Express takes a look at research projects focused on energy efficiency, as well as related news and events. [read more]
+This week’s edition of CORDIS Express takes a look at research projects exploring solar energy, as well the sun’s impacts on our atmosphere and on us! [read more]